 Latin American nations, particularly Cuba, rejected the cinemas of the First and Second Worlds in favor of unique, experimental style that would be used for engaging the public with revolutionary ideas.

-- Now!
-(Santiago Alvarez, Cuba, 1965, 5 mins).
-Also watch Alex Johnson’s Now!
+- Watch Now!
+(Santiago Alvarez, Cuba, 1965, 5 mins) and Alex Johnson’s Now!
 Again!, a remake of Now! that invokes the 2014 killing of Michael Brown in Ferguson, Missouri.

 - Watch Cuban filmmaker Julio Garcia Espinosa recall the influences of European and documentary film on Cuban filmmaking after the revolution and their attempt to create their own filmmaking practices.